-Catalyst 2.0: Reimagining PMI’s Design System for Flexibility and Scale
+Catalyst 2.0: Rebuilding PMI's Design System for Enterprise Scale and Accessibility

 Sector: Professional Organization, Not-for-profit

 Challenge: PMI launched a new brand identity that required a refreshed digital design system.
 Our existing system, Catalyst 1.0, was visually outdated and overly rigid.
 We lacked accessibility standards.
-Product teams struggled with monolithic components and complex semantic tokens that limited flexibility, as well as a disconnect between Figma and Storybook libraries.
+Product teams struggled with monolithic components and complex semantic tokens that limited flexibility, compounded by a disconnect between Figma and Storybook libraries.

 When PMI introduced a new brand identity, it became clear that our existing system needed to be rebuilt from the ground up.
-Rather than simply re-skinning components, we saw it as an opportunity to learn from our users, the designers, product owners, and engineers who rely on our system every day.
+Rather than simply reskinning components, we saw this as an opportunity to learn from our users: the designers, product owners, and engineers who rely on our system every day.

 We conducted interviews with downstream consumers to understand what was working, what wasn't, and what they needed most from the next version of Catalyst.
 Their feedback shaped our priorities for flexibility, developer experience, and accessibility in version 2.0.